czyrar/nvim/README.md

 ### plugins folder

-One file per plugin.
+One file per plugin with one exception (see below).
 In the correspondig file at the beginning there is a description of what each plugin does:

 - [`saghen/blink.cmp`](https://github.com/saghen/blink.cmp): provides autocompletion and snippets (through dependencies).